DanWin/mail-hosting/README.md

 Consider registering your domain with [DNSWL](https://www.dnswl.org/), [SNDS](https://sendersupport.olc.protection.outlook.com/snds/), [Google Postmaster Tools](https://postmaster.google.com/) and [YahooCFL](https://senders.yahooinc.com/complaint-feedback-loop/) for valuable insights into your delivery.

+Consider enabling DNSSEC on your domain, when available by your Domain registrar.
+Some registrars may charge extra for it.
+Once enabled, you can also enable DANE, which increases security.
+Use [TLSA Record Genearator](https://ssl-tools.net/tlsa-generator) to help you create an appropriate DNS record.

+Consider adding your domain to [HSTS Preload List](https://hstspreload.org/) which will prevent browsers from even trying to access your domain on the insecure http:// protocol and automatically upgreade to https://

 ### Final configuration steps

 Follow [SnappyMail installation instructions](https://github.com/the-djmaze/snappymail/wiki/Installation-instructions#now-access-the-admin-page) to finish setting it up at yourdomain/mail/snappymail/?admin